Sports news feed: PSG confirm Tuchel sacking | DW | 29.12.2020

 Mainz have six points from 13 games and visit Bayern Munich next on Jan.3

-Manchester City's Premier League game at Everton was postponed just hours before kick-off following an increase of COVID-19 cases in City's squad.
+Manchester City's Premier League game at Everton was postponed just hours before kickoff following an increase in COVID-19 cases in City's squad.

 The decision was taken by the Premier League board but Everton say they want "full disclosure" of information which led to the decision.
 It is the second Premier League game this season to be postponed because of the coronavirus.